mahmoudmatar01/Threads-In-Java-/README.md

 ```
 In this example:

-We create a list threads containing instances of the Thread class.Each thread in the list simulates some work by printing a start message, sleeping for 1 second, and then printing a completion message.We create an ExecutorService with a fixed-size thread pool of 2 threads using Executors.newFixedThreadPool(2).We submit all threads for execution using executor.submit(thread).The ExecutorService ensures that at most two threads execute concurrently due to the fixed-size thread pool.Finally, we shut down the ExecutorService after all threads have been submitted.
+We create a list of threads containing instances of the Thread class.
+Each thread in the list simulates some work by printing a start message, sleeping for 1 second, and then printing a completion message.
+We create an ExecutorService with a fixed-size thread pool of 2 threads using Executors.newFixedThreadPool(2).
+We submit all threads for execution using the executor. submit(thread).The ExecutorService ensures that at most two threads execute concurrently due to the fixed-size thread pool.
+Finally, we shut down the ExecutorService after all threads have been submitted.